axibase/axibase-charts/syntax/functions.md

     options =    }, null, null, {tags:'*',limit:15})
 ```

-Below is content of the dropdown.
+Below are the contents of the dropdown.

 ![](images/options_callback.png)